 This section provides a list of the user defined HL7 tables as well as other code systems and value sets used in this IG; extensions are also noted here.
 It also provides information about the source of the vocabulary and an identifier for the vocabulary.
-The name found in the Value Set/Code System Name column corresponds with the value set identified in the Value Set column of the data type and segment attribute tables found above.
+The name found in the Value Set column corresponds with the value set identified in the Value Set column of the data type and segment attribute tables found above.

 Note: In some cases the tables below represent extensions to the user defined HL7 table in the underlying standard and only the extensions to the base are provided, not the entire vocabulary.